Payroll and Benefits Guide United Arab Emirates

 - 5+ years of employment- 90 days’ notice

-- 30 days of wages for each additional year after 5 years of service.
+- 21 days wage for each year of the first 5 years of service

 The standard rate is 5%.